erjiaxiao/erjiaxiao.github.io/source/_posts/Sparse Table and Range Minimum Query.md

 ### Query

-For any arbitrary range [l, R], we need to use ranges that are in powers of 2.
-The idea is to use the closest power of 2.
-We always need to do at most one comparison (compare a minimum of two ranges which are powers of 2).
-One range starts with L and ends with “L + closest-power-of-2”.
-The other range ends at R and starts with “R – same-closest-power-of-2 + 1”.
-For example, if the given range is (2, 10), we compare a minimum of two ranges (2, 9) and (3, 10).
+We must employ ranges in powers of 2 for any arbitrary range [L, R].
+The goal is to use the nearest power of two.
+We must always make at least one comparison (compare a minimum of two ranges which are powers of 2).
+One set of numbers begins with L and concludes with "L + closest-power-of-2".
+The alternative range begins with "R - same-closest-power-of-2 + 1" and ends at R. For instance, if the specified range is (2, 10), we compare at least two ranges (2, 9) and (3, 10).

-Based on the above example, below is the formula,
+Based on the preceding example, the formula is as follows:

 ```cpp
 j = floor(log(R-L+1));